What is a Workforce Development Board (WDB)?

-In accordance with State criteria established under the Workforce Investment Act of 1998, a Local Workforce Investment Board is appointed by the chief elected official in each local area.
+In accordance with State criteria established under the Workforce Innovation and Opportunities Act of 2015, a Local Workforce Development Board is appointed by the chief elected official in each local area.

-In the workforce investment system, the local level remains key for policy and administrative decisions.
+In the workforce development system, the local level remains key for policy and administrative decisions.
 It is where customers access services and where the design for the One-Stop system is implemented.

-The law requires each local workforce investment area to be governed by a Workforce Investment Board in conjunction with the Chief Local Elected Official.
+The law requires each local workforce development area to be governed by a Workforce Development Board in conjunction with the Chief Local Elected Official.

-Mahoning and Columbiana Counties is considered Workforce Investment Area 17 in Ohio.
+Mahoning and Columbiana Counties are considered Workforce Development Area 17 in Ohio.

-Workforce Investment Boards (WIBs) are comprised of representatives from private sector businesses, organized labor, community-based organizations, local government agencies, and local education agencies.
+Workforce Development Boards (WDBs) are comprised of representatives from private sector businesses, organized labor, community-based organizations, local government agencies, and local education agencies.

-The WIB is expected to exercise a broad view over many workforce-related programs and agencies funded from a variety of sources.
-The WIB works to identify the local areas needs and resources and develop a strategic consensus among local leaders and service agencies in order to ensure that education and training programs continue to meet the needs of local employers and job seekers.
-The WIB also provides policy guidance, designate operators for their area’s One-Stop Career Centers, and oversee the job training activities within their local areas.
+The WDB is expected to exercise a broad view over many workforce-related programs and agencies funded from a variety of sources.
+The WDB works to identify the local areas needs and resources and develop a strategic consensus among local leaders and service agencies in order to ensure that education and training programs continue to meet the needs of local employers and job seekers.
+The WDB also provides policy guidance, designate the operator of its area’s One-Stop Career Center and oversees job training activities within its local area.

-In addition to legislated responsibilities under the Workforce Investment Act (WIA), WIB's have been called upon to play a major role in a variety of key state employment initiatives currently underway.
-They define their vision, mission, and goals based on local community needs.
-Their five-year strategic plan establishes the local one-stop service delivery system and a system to serve youth.
-The WIB is also charged with integrating a workforce system that is flexible, seamless, and responsive to the needs of both job seekers and employers.
+In addition to legislated responsibilities under the Workforce Innovation & Opportunities Act (WIOA), WDBs are called upon to play a major role in a variety of key state employment initiatives.
+The WDBs define their vision, mission, and goals based on local community needs.
+Their five-year strategic plans establishes the local one-stop service delivery systems and systems to serve youth.
+WDBs are also charged with ensuring their area's workforce system is flexible, seamless and responsive to the needs of job seekers and employers.